-Last year, the research and analyst firm Gartner created a term called SOAR.
+In 2017, the research and analyst firm Gartner created a term called SOAR.
 It stands for Security Orchestration, Automation and Response.
 A key element of SOAR has been the automation and orchestration elements.
-An excellent analysis of the impact of automation was provided by Stan Engelbrecht in his column in Security Week called The Evolution of SOAR Platforms.
+An excellent analysis of the impact of automation was provided by Stan Engelbrecht in his column in Security Week called The Evolution of SOAR Platforms

 Stan noted “as SOAR platforms evolve, they are requiring less experience from users.
 Vendors embed security expertise into the products, in the form of pre-built playbooks, guided investigation workflows, and automated alert prioritization.

 Cybersecurity orchestration and automation

 Automation and orchestration features have also reached a level of sophistication where they can be integrated into an existing security framework without relying on users to know exactly what should be automated.”

 Indeed, SOAR and corollary cybersecurity automation technologies combined with ML and AI tools can be viewed as a strong framework for mitigating evolving threats.
 AI and ML have emerged into new paradigms for automation in cybersecurity.
 They enable predictive analytics to draw statistical inferences to mitigate threats with fewer resources.
 In a cybersecurity context, AI and ML can provide a faster means to identify new attacks, draw statistical inferences and push that information to endpoint security platforms.

 Three significant factors are heightening their risk: